1. Motorists Are Required To Place Bids For Their Preferred Licence Plates

 EL – Alphabetical series (“I” and “O” are not used to avoid confusion with numbers “1” and “0”)

 T – Checksum letter (“F”, “I”, “N”, “O”, “Q”, “V” and “W” are never used as checksum letters; absent on special government vehicle plates and events vehicle plates)

 Whereas vehicles belonging to the government have specific letters appearing before (prefix) and after (suffix) the car plate number.
-Please refer to the examples here for a better understanding.
+A few examples are as such:

-Lastly, if you have any other interesting facts on car license plates, please feel free to relay them in the comment section below!
+If you have any other interesting facts on car license plates, relay them in the comments section below!